How We’re Pushing for Equal PayApril 20, 2016

 3. Mobilized college students

-AAUW student organizations and college/university partner members rallied hard to help close the gender pay gap, an issue that affects women as soon as they enter the workforce.
+AAUW student organizations and college/university members rallied hard to help close the gender pay gap, an issue that affects women as soon as they enter the workforce.
 Inspired by the U.S. Treasury’s plans to put a woman on U.S. currency, the AAUW student organizations at the University of California, Los Angeles, and West Virginia University created interactive illustrations of what the $10 bill really looks like for women.
 The AAUW student organization at Purdue University hosted a Pay What You’re Paid pop-up shop, in which women were charged 75 percent of the price of art prints, based upon the gender pay gap in Indiana.
 Students from the AAUW student organization at Lock Haven University sweetened the day with a bake sale where treats were priced according to the gender pay gap by race, and the AAUW student organization at Madison University raised awareness with its I am the Face of Equal Pay campaign.

 4. Put Equal Pay Day on the books